stakater/developer-handbook/kubernetes/requests-limits.md

 In other words: containers can’t rely on being able to grow from their initial requests capacity to the maximum allowance set in limits.

+## Quality of Service

+QoS value for a pod determines how good the service of that pod will be.
+QoS can have three values

+### 1. BestEffort

+The QoS when you set no Requests & Limits on your pods.

+When you declare no resources, Kubernetes has no idea where to put the pod.
+Some nodes are very busy, some nodes are very quiet, but since you’ve not told your cluster how much room your deployment needs, it is forced to guess.

+It won’t just starve your other pods, it can also going to escalate and consume the CPU that would otherwise be allocated for really important things, like the kubelet.
+Your node can go dark and on some platforms, it can be more than 15 minutes before your cluster self-heals.

+### 2. Burstable

+The QoS when you set Limits is higher than Requests on your pods.

+Better than `BestEffort` but if all of your pods have limits higher than your requests, and all/some of them grow simulatenously, they are overcommitting the CPU/Memory from the node.
+The issue is again all the pods are using more memory and can again commit more memory & CPU from the node, resulting in node failure or OOMKill of your containers.
+If the upper bound of all of your pods is several times higher than the capacity of the node on which they’re running, you’ve potentially got a problem.

+### 3. Guaranteed

+The QoS when you set Limits are equal to Requests on your pods.

+It is the most expensive way to run your containers, but those containers gain an awful lot of stability.
+Each pod will schedule on a node that has enough resources and will never throttle the node but if it can be expensive as you would have to set a higher number for requests & limits.

+### Conclusion

+This is a bit of a value judgment.
+Some pods sit idle for a long time and, perhaps for an hour, they get busy.
+It doesn’t make sense to hold onto resources for the other 23 hours as Guaranteed QoS does.
+So you make the choice.
+Risk vs. reward.
+If the pod self-heals quickly and you can tolerate short outages, Burstable might be a good method for you to save some money.

 ## The Tradeoffs

 ## Solution